PHASE 7: VERSIONING

+Constructing pricing versions allows up-selling and more profitability.
 Choices are an integral part of effective pricing strategies.
-They help the customer understand the link between price and value, and even facilitate decision-making.
-But poorly constructed product versions — often the “good, better, best” systems designed in the absence of a concrete rationale — can be as much a hindrance as a help.
+Choices help the customer understand the link between price vs. value and facilitate decision-making.
+However, poorly constructed product versions (often the “good, better, best” systems designed in the absence of a concrete rationale) can be as much a hindrance as a help.
 If you version on the wrong dimensions, set the wrong levels or otherwise provide the wrong options, customers won’t buy what you were expecting and your average price level will drop.

 1. You have quantified the number of product versions you have per customer segment.

 2. The number of choices is aligned to the sophistication and preferences of the buyer.

 3. The price of each version is different for each customer segment.